elasticpath/json-unmarshaller/README.md

 * Fields which are objects will defer to Jackson
   * Within those Jackson objects, all normal Jackson annotations (from com.fasterxml.jackson.core:jacskon-annotations) will be obeyed
   * @JsonPath cannot be used within these Jackson objects

+#Example
+[IntegrationTest](src/test/java/com/elasticpath/rest/client/integration/IntegrationTest.java) shows an example of using the client in a minimal situation.

+This uses a mock web server sending back dummy json responses (using [WireMock](http://wiremock.org/) to simulate a real situation, making this an integration test rather than a localised unit test).

+This example can be used or extended to test responses in a rapid fashion.

 Useful links
 * https://jersey.java.net/documentation/latest/user-guide.html#client